functorz-tech/momen_doc/data/data_model.md

 ### 2. Add Columns

-Each table, when created, has three default columns: id, creation time, and update time.
+Each table, when created, has three default columns: id, created_at, and updated_at.
 These cannot be modified or deleted, and the data is written by the system.
 The id is a unique identifier for each row of data, acting as a unique "ID card" that does not repeat or change.
-It is used to locate a specific piece of data and to establish relations between tables.
+It is used to locate a specific record of data and to establish relations between tables.

 When adding columns, confirm the following properties:

 * Column Name: Cannot use words like "column"

 * Type: Supports common types such as Text, integer, Image, etc. Momen has a strict type validation system.
-For example, "date," "time," and "zoned datetime" are all time-related types but cannot be mixed; as the data table is the foundation of the Project, it will affect UI, behavior, etc., so the type needs to be carefully determined.
+For example, "Date," "Zoned time," and "Zoned datetime" are all time-related types but cannot be mixed; as the data table is the foundation of the Project, it will affect UI, actions, etc., so the type needs to be carefully determined.

 * Required: Indicates whether the data can be empty when adding or modifying data.
 Generally turned off.

 * Unique: Indicates whether this column's data can be repeated, e.g., the username in an Account table cannot be repeated.

-* Open permissions to all roles: Permission management, when enabled, all roles have the permission to add, delete, modify, and query the column.
-For details, see: Permission Management
+* Turn on permissions for all roles: Permission management, when enabled, all roles have the permission to add, delete, modify, and query the column.
+For details, see: [Permissions](https://docs.momen.app/release-and-growth/permissions)

-> In the post table, add Title (Text), Content (Text), Cover (Image), and Publish Time (Zoned datetime) to store the blog's title, content, cover, and publish time.
+> In the post table, add title (Text), content (Text), cover (Image), and show_at (Zoned datetime).

 <img src="../.gitbook/assets/data/data_data_model2.png" width="100%"/>

 ### 3. Add Relations

-Tables can establish management through id.
-As shown below, after the Account table establishes a relation with the post table, a new column is added to the post table to store the id of the Account table.
-From the data in the table, it can be seen that both blog posts belong to "Zhang San."
+Tables can establish relations through id.
+As shown below, after the Account table establishes a relation with the post table, a new column is added to the post table to store the id of the Account.
+It can be seen that both blog posts belong to "Roy"

 <img src="../.gitbook/assets/data/data_data_model3.png" width="100%"/>